srv-meta/buck-vim-plugin/README.md

 ### Neovim

-It is easiest to use some package manager.
-Feel free to add snippets here for other package managers
+Here are copy-paste snippets for some package managers.
+Feel free to update the page with instructions for other package managers.
 #### LazyVim
 ```
 {